oliviernam/DevOps-Training-intermediate/cloud-azure/pipelining.md

 ## Build the Azure Pipeline

-If you do not have an Azure DevOps Organization, sign in to Azure Pipelines <https://azure.microsoft.com/services/devops/pipelines>.
+If you do not have an Azure DevOps Organization, [sign in](https://azure.microsoft.com/services/devops/pipelines) to Azure Pipelines.
 After you sign in, your browser goes to <https://dev.azure.com/...> and displays your Azure DevOps dashboard.

 If you already own an Azure DevOps Organization, go to <https://aex.dev.azure.com/> and select your organization.